jlcolbert/jlcolbert.github.io/content/pages/Describing Absence The Complicated Power of Metadata Surrogates in Libraries and Archives.md

 {{< logseq/orgWARNING >}}Warning that the next slide has potentially upsetting language, and I will be discussing suicide.
 If you leave, I will not be offended.
 If you would like someone to bring you back in when I'm finished with the slide, that is okay, too.
 I will not find it disruptive or disrespectful.{{< / logseq/orgWARNING >}}

-The article [[@The Image of Absence: Archival Silence, Data Visualization, and James Hemings]] by Lauren F. Klein begins with an excerpt of a letter Thomas Jefferson wrote to his friend William Evans.
+The article [[The Image of Absence: Archival Silence]] by [[Lauren F. Klein]] begins with an excerpt of a letter Thomas Jefferson wrote to his friend William Evans.

 > You mentioned to me in conversation here that you sometimes saw my former servant James, & that he made his engagements such as to keep himself always free to come to me.
 Could I get the favor of you to send for him & tell him I shall be glad to receive him as soon as he can come to me?